-- 3.18 The State's competent authority should have a clearly defined legal status and be independent from applicants/operators/shippers/carriers and have the legal authority to enable it to perform its responsibilities and functions effectively. - 3.19 The State's competent authority should have access to information from the State's system for nuclear material accountancy and control. - 3.20 The State's competent authority should be responsible for verifying continued compliance with the physical protection regulations and licence conditions through regular inspections and for ensuring that corrective action is taken, when needed. - 3.21 To ensure that physical protection measures are maintained in a condition capable of meeting the State's regulations and of effectively responding to the State's requirements for physical protection, the State's competent authority should ensure that evaluations based on performance testing are conducted by operators at nuclear facilities and, as appropriate, by shippers and/or carriers for transport.
-Evaluations should be reviewed by the State's competent authority, and should include administrative and technical measures, such as testing of detection, assessment, delay and communications systems, and reviews of the implementation of physical protection iv The definition of sabotage is of a technical nature and does not aim to provide a definition for the purposes of criminal law, such as those provided in the relevant international instruments of national law of States.
+- 3.18 The State's competent authority should have a clearly defined legal status and be independent from applicants/operators/shippers/carriers and have the legal authority to enable it to perform its responsibilities and functions effectively. - 3.19 The State's competent authority should have access to information from the State's system for nuclear material accountancy and control. - 3.20 The State's competent authority should be responsible for verifying continued compliance with the physical protection regulations and licence conditions through regular inspections and for ensuring that corrective action is taken, when needed.

-- procedures.
+- 3.21 To ensure that physical protection measures are maintained in a condition capable of meeting the State's regulations and of effectively responding to the State's requirements for physical protection, the State's competent authority should ensure that evaluations based on performance testing are conducted by operators at nuclear facilities and, as appropriate, by shippers and/or carriers for transport.
+Evaluations should be reviewed by the State's competent authority, and should include administrative and technical measures, such as testing of detection, assessment, delay and communications systems, and reviews of the implementation of physical protection procedures.
 When deficiencies are identified, the competent authority should ensure that corrective action is taken by the operator, shipper and/or carrier. - 3.22 The State's physical protection regime should include requirements for timely reporting of nuclear security events and information which enables the State's competent authority to be informed of any changes at nuclear facilities or related to transport of nuclear material that may affect physical protection measures.